tamengual/seneye-mqtt-rpi/README.md

   official Seneye Connect app.
 After that initial sync, the probe can return to the Pi and will be recognized by this bridge.

+Please note that while this system did work.
+I ran into some issues with the sensors (particularly temperature) drifting significantly over time and the device stopping reporting.
+I believe this was due to a power fault leading to corrupted SD card.
+See hardware requirements below.
+I also built a more stable alternative with more flexibility and less moving parts: https://github.com/tamengual/home-assistant-seneye-pi.git

 -------------------------------------------------------------------------------
 1) Requirements
 -------------------------------------------------------------------------------